michaeljolley/vscode-twitch-themer/.github/CONTRIBUTING.md

 ### Want to work on an issue?

-Comment on the issue that you'd like to work on it and we'll add the `claimed` label.
-If you see the `claimed` label already on the issue you might want to ask the contributor if they'd like some help.
+Comment on the issue that you'd like to work on it and we'll assign it to you.
+If the issue is assigned to someone else already, you might want to ask the contributor if they'd like some help.

 ### Documentation/etc need updating?